drawsmcgraw/tacticalprogramming/content/kubernetes-cluster-autoscaling-in-tkg.md

 ## Create a Kubernetes Cluster with Autoscaling Enabled

-At its simplest, we simply need to set `ENABLE_AUTOSCALER: true` when deploying a TKG cluster.
+Basically, we just need to set '`ENABLE_AUTOSCALER: true`' when deploying a TKG cluster.
 The simplest way to do this is to include it in your `cluster-config.yml`, or whichever config file you're maintaining for your cluster.
 There are some other options as well, which I'll lay out below.
 Most are already set to sane defaults.

 For a complete description of all the values, see [the docs](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-tanzu-config-reference.html#autoscaler).